Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Methodology

 \section{Methodology}

-We have clearly demonstrated how the uploader's personal bias can create a spurious correlation between UGC content and tags via backdoor path with causal graph in the previous section.
-In this section, we introduce the proposed deep deconfounded tag recommender, namely DecTag, for unbiased content-based tag recommendations for UGCs.
+We have clearly demonstrated how the uploader's personal bias can create a spurious correlation between UGC content and tags via backdoor path in the previous section.
+In this section, we introduce the proposed deep deconfounded tag recommender, DecTag, for unbiased content-based tag recommendations for UGCs.